 Format Object Class Information DICOM Objects of the IDLffDICOM class contain the data for one or more images embedded in a DICOM Part 10 file.
 Use this object for read-only access to the data.
 The IDLffDicomEx class represents an extended IDL interface to DICOM format files, which includes read and write capabilities.
 The IDLffDicomEx object is available as a separately-purchased IDL module, and is described in Medical Imaging in IDL .
 DXF Objects of the IDLffDXF class contain geometry, connectivity and attributes for graphics primitives.
 Note - Also see "XDXF" in the IDL Reference Guide manual for information on directly displaying a .dxf file.
 JPEG 2000 Objects of the IDLffJPEG2000 class provide an interface to files in the JPEG 2000 format.
 Language Catalogs Objects of the IDLffLangCat class provide an interface to IDL language catalog files.
 See Chapter 19, "Using Language Catalogs" in the Building IDL Applications manual for usage details and examples.
-MrSID Objects of the IDLffMrSID class are used to query information about and load image data from a MrSID (.sid) image file.
-MPEG Objects of the IDLgrMPEG class allow you to save an array of image frames as an MPEG movie.
+Motion JPEG2000 Objects of the IDLffMJPEG2000 class provide a way to create and display Motion JPEG2000 animations.
+See Chapter 9, "Animations" in the Using IDL manual for more information.